oh-lang/oh/wishlist.md

 While it would be even more concise to omit `M`, we want to support adding methods which shadow global types (like `count()`), so we need to make it clear that the method is being requested (by using the `M` context).
-Similarly, if we define a type `my_type` on a class, we need to use `m my_type` in order to refer to it in the class body.
-Again, in the spirit of conciseness, we have a macro that allows default-naming variables much
-simpler: use `My_type: @m` to declare to `My_type: m my_type`.
+Similarly, if we define a type `my_type` on a class, we need to use `m my_type` in order to refer to it in the class body so that we can still refer to `my_type` as a global type.
+Again, in the spirit of conciseness, we have a macro that allows default-naming variables much simpler: use `My_type: @m` to declare `My_type: m my_type`.
 A worked example:

 ```
 my_generic[at, of]: